phdenzel/julia/README.md

 A Julia set generator programmed in C using the SDL2 library.

-Fractals are both mathematically as well as artistically highly interesting.
-They can be generated in different ways, **strange attractors** and **Lindenmayer systems** being some of the more prominent methods.
+Fractals are of great mathematical as well as artistical interest.
+They can be generated in different ways, **strange attractors** and **Lindenmayer systems** being some of the more prominent keys.
-The easiest way though is **iterating a system of functions**, which probably reflects the self-similar, repetitive nature of fractals the best.
+The easiest way however, is **iterating a system of functions**, which probably reflects the self-similar, repetitive nature of fractals best.

 Using